felipebravom/AffectiveTweets/docs/index.md

 ## Contact
- * Email: fbravoma at waikato.ac.nz
+ * Email: fbravo at dcc.uchile.cl
  * If you have questions about Weka please refer to the Weka [mailing list](https://list.waikato.ac.nz/mailman/listinfo/wekalist).